This year will continue to provide the leading coverage of audio development while setting the stage for the evolution of audio technology.

 We’re launching this year a new day of workshops, which will take place on Monday 13th November.

 The event will be hosted at CodeNode in central London.

-You are invited to submit a proposal for a talk and/or a poster to be presented at this event.
+The deadline for submitting a talk has now passed.
+Please come back next year to submit a proposal for a talk and/or a poster to be presented at ADC 2018.
 Presenting your work at the Audio Developer Conference is an excellent way to engage a wide range of C++ practitioners about your areas of interest and expertise, and gather useful feedback from experts.
 JUCE invites all attendees – from C++ gurus to indie developers to students – to contribute to the Audio Developer Conference.

 Format and proposal form

 Talks range from audio research to professional practices, standards in audio development, and experimental projects are welcome to.
 We can accommodate talks that are 25 minutes long (half session) or 60 minutes long (full session), including Q&A.

 Presenters are encouraged, but not required, to submit slides and source code for distribution to attendees and to agree to have their sessions recorded.
 Presenters must agree to grant a non-exclusive perpetual license to publish submitted and/or recorded materials, either electronically or in print, in any media related to JUCE.

 Speakers will benefit from a discounted price to attend the conference, at the flat fee of £200.
 For the speakers who already have purchased an early bird ticket, the price difference will be refunded.

 If you are intending to submit a proposal and would like to discuss a lighter fare (if you're traveling from abroad, are a student, independent developer, etc), please get in touch with us by sending an e-mail to firstname.lastname@example.org